LukasBudach/FinanceScraper/README.md

 next major, minor and micro versions.

 ### Micro
-* [ ] look into adding a FinanceScraperException class which can be used to throw helpful exceptions
-* [ ] adapt documentation to explain those exceptions
+* [ ] add google finance as data source

 ### Minor
 * [ ] introduce a second data source
-* [ ] provide a class that forwards a request to multiple different scraper objects and collects the result, returning the first result or None
+* [ ] provide a class that forwards a request to multiple different scraper objects and collects the result, returning the first returned result or None

 ### Major
 * look into performance improvements